sliptype/sliptype.github.io/src/pages/styling-in-cyclejs/index.md

 date: "2018-06-17T22:40:32.169Z"
 ---

-After falling in love with [Cycle.js](https://cycle.js.org/) for it's explict, functional, and reactive paradigm, I realized that there was no accepted way to manage the styling of a large application.
+After falling in love with [Cycle.js](https://cycle.js.org/) for it's explicit, functional, and reactive paradigm, I realized that there was no accepted way to manage the styling of a large application.

 [Snabbdom](https://github.com/snabbdom/snabbdom) provides a style module, but it merely applies inline styles and clutters the DOM.
 The limitations of inline styles (no :hover for example) make this a non-option in any non-trival application.